-Housed in an old 19th-century sugar warehouse, The Museum of London Docklands intricately tracks London’s history as a trading port.
+Housed in an old 19th-century sugar warehouse, The Museum of London Docklands intricately tracks London’s surprisingly intriguing history as a trading port.

 Inside you’ll find nine permanent exhibitions which run chronologically from 1600 right up until the present day.

-‘The Introductory Gallery’ talks about the history of the building and the docks; ‘Trade Expansion’ covers the time period from 1600-1800 where merchants, sailors and pirates transformed London’s ports; ‘London, Sugar and Slavery’ talks about how the sugar trade shaped London and the long term effect of that on the slave trade; after that, ‘City and River’ which covers 1800-1840 and discusses London’s vast new docks.
+‘The Introductory Gallery’ talks about the history of the building and the docks; ‘Trade Expansion’ covers the time period from 1600-1800 where merchants, sailors and pirates transformed London’s ports; ‘London, Sugar and Slavery’ talks about how the sugar trade shaped London and interconnections with the slave trade; after that, ‘City and River’, which covers 1800-1840 and discusses London’s vast new docks.

-At roughly halfway through, it’s probably time for a pit stop – luckily Rum and Sugar, the Caribbean inspired restaurant is on hand to fuel you for the next part of the journey.
-Expect dishes such as: salt fish croquettes; jerk chicken and coconut breaded pork escalope.
+At roughly halfway through, it’s probably time for a pit stop – luckily Rum and Sugar, the Caribbean-inspired restaurant, is on hand to fuel you for the next part of the journey, with salt fish croquettes, jerk chicken and coconut breaded pork escalope.